rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 When you see it explained that functors are a "box" that holds some value, that analogy really only holds in some kinds of functors.
 For example, what is the "box" when you consider that a function type is a Functor?
 What is the box when you consider IO as a functor (is it the outside world)?
-The better analogy is that a functor has or rather needs a context.
+The better analogy is that a functor has or rather is a context.
 But what is a "context"?
 Let's look at some examples.

 Let's examine what a context is.
 If you say "It depends on the context", then that means that "it" changes meaning